xpack-dev-tools/ms-spawn-issue/README.md

 - <https://github.com/xpack-dev-tools/ms-spawn-issue/archive/refs/heads/master.zip>

-and can be unpacked in any folder, for example in `tmp`.
+and can be unpacked in any folder, for example in `tmp\ms-spawn-issue`.

 The full Git repository can be cloned with: